Koha-Community/kohadocs/source/acquisitions.rst

 Vendors
 -------------------------

-Before any orders can be places you must first enter at least one vendor.
+Before any orders can be placed you must first enter at least one vendor.

 .. _add-a-vendor-label: